CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 $ git commit -m "Set up linting and autoformatting"
 ```

-With this, we can mark off our next task in Trello:
+With this, we can drag "Set Up Autoformatting" to "Done".

-- [x] Set up autoformatting

-Next, let’s confirm our tests work.
+## Running Tests on CI

+Next is "Set Up Tests on CI" -- drag it to "In Progress".

+Vue CLI automatically sets up some example tests for us.
+Before we run them on CI, let’s confirm they work for us locally.
 Open `tests/unit/example.spec.js`.
 Note that it’s testing the `HelloWorld` component.
 Now run `yarn test:unit`.
 You should see the following:

 ```
 yarn run v1.21.1